ThanhPham1987/flatgeobuf-vectordb/README.md

 ### Cons
 - a bit of client-side work (but fairly neglectable, no heavy calculations involved)
 - currently not very precise
+- fgb fires multiple http requests per query

 ### Things to explore
-- the current projection method is weak in comparison to tSNE or PCA but I am not (yet) aware of any better suitable method here
+- the current projection method is weak, PCA and a parameterized neural network version of UMAP should be explored as alternatives (thanks [Reddit](https://www.reddit.com/r/MachineLearning/comments/1gssov1/comment/lxl9k9o/)!)
-- there's a "corridor" problem crated by UMAP:
+- there's a "corridor" problem crated by randomly projecting:

 ![image](https://github.com/user-attachments/assets/fcc099a0-d73f-482b-8a61-fbcd64ae6d6c)